Amulet (comics): The Elf King

-The ruler of Alledia, the Elf King is controlled by the Voice and serves as a major antagonist.
+The former ruler of Alledia, the Elf King's corpse was controlled by Ikol and he served as a major antagonist.

 Ikol

 The main antagonist of the series.
-He is the voice of Emily's amulet, and the main cause of the conflict.
+He is the voice of the amulets, and the main cause of the conflict.

 Supporting characters

 Karen Hayes

 Emily and Navin's mother, Karen is kidnapped early in the series but later rejoins her children.

 Alyson Hunter

 Navin's friend and a member of the Resistance, Alyson fights alongside him against the Elf King and the Shadows.

 Riva Ash

 The mayor of Lucien, Riva aids Navin and the Resistance and becomes an important ally.